milostomic/implementation-guides/netverify/netverify-web-v4.md

 ![Jumio](/images/Jumio-ID-Verification-Banner.png)

-# Netverify Web v4 Implementation Guide
+# ID Verification Web Implementation Guide

 This is a reference manual and configuration guide for the new Netverify Web client.
 It describes how to initiate a transaction, how to customize your settings and branding, and how to display Netverify to your users.
 <br>